gyroidos/gyroidos_build/yocto/README.md

-   This should be placed as /EFI/BOOT/BOOTX64.efi on an EFI system partition on an USB Stick, e.g. by wic create -e trustx-keytool keytoolimage
+   This should be placed as /EFI/BOOT/BOOTX64.efi on an EFI system partition on an USB Stick, e.g. by wic create -e gyroidos-keytool keytoolimage